openlegend/core-rules/core/src/07-combat/01-chapter-seven.md

 A damaging attack is one in which you are strictly aiming to reduce your foe’s hit points.
 When you want to attack a target, follow these steps:

  1. **Determine attribute vs. defense.** Every attack consists of a single attribute roll that is compared to one of the target’s defenses.
- 1. **Choose your target.** The range of your attack depends on whether you are using a melee, projectile, or non-physical attack.
+ 1. **Choose your target.** The range of your attack depends on whether you are using a melee, ranged, or non-physical attack.
  1. **Roll your attack.** Make an attribute roll.
 You deal damage equal to the amount that your roll exceeds your target’s defense.
 If you meet or exceed the target's defense, you deal a minimum of three damage.

 These steps are explained in more detail below.